springer-math/Mathematics-of-Epidemics-on-Networks/README.md

 ![Cover image](https://images.springer.com/sgw/books/medium/9783319508047.jpg)

-Download the files as a zip using the green button, or clone the repository to your machine using Git.
+Download the files as a zip using the green button at the top of [the github page](https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks), or clone the repository to your machine using Git.

 ## Releases

 ## Corrections

-For corrections to the content in the published book, see the file errata.md.
+For corrections to the content in the published book, see the file [errata.md](errata.md).

+To report a bug in the code or an error in the book, please use the Issues option at the top of [the github page](https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks).
+Please check the [errata](errata.md) before reporting a mistake in the book.

 ## Contributions